US says airstrikes in Syria intended to send message to Iran

-WASHINGTON (AP) — The Pentagon says U.S. military airstrikes in eastern Syria this week were a message to Iran and Tehran-backed militias that targeted American troops this month and several other times over the past year.
+WASHINGTON (AP) — U.S. military airstrikes in eastern Syria were a message to Iran and Tehran-backed militias that targeted American troops this month and several other times over the past year, the Pentagon said Wednesday.

 He said the U.S. decision to launch the strikes was based on both the nature of the militia attacks on Aug.
 15 at the al-Tanf Garrison, where U.S. troops are based in the south, and the fact that, based on recovered drone parts, “we believe we have Iran dead to rights on attribution.”

-The developments show Iran-backed militias and the U.S. military have escalated tit-for-tat attacks, targeting military outposts and warehouses in the strategic Deir el-Zour province.

-“We will respond appropriately and proportionally to attacks on our servicemembers,” CENTCOM commander Gen. Michael Kurilla said in a statement.
-“No group will strike at our troops with impunity.
-We will take all necessary measures to defend our people.”

-The opposition war monitor the Syrian Observatory for Human Rights and Deir Ezzor 24 media outlet said the U.S. airstrikes targeted the Ayash Camp, run by the Fatimiyoun group made up of Shiite fighters from Afghanistan.
+The opposition war monitor the Syrian Observatory for Human Rights and Deir Ezzor 24 said the U.S. airstrikes targeted the Ayash Camp run by the Fatimiyoun group made up of Shiite fighters from Afghanistan.
 The war monitor reported that at least six Syrian and foreign militants were killed in the airstrikes, while Deir Ezzor 24 reported 10 deaths.

 Deir el-Zour is a strategic province that borders Iraq and contains oil fields.
 Iran-backed militia groups and Syrian forces control the area and have often been the target of Israeli war planes in previous strikes.